Roshnijaiswar/Predicting-Calories-Burnt-During-Exercise/README.md

+Absolutely, Roshni!
+Here's a **rewritten and polished version** of your extended project description for **“Predicting Calories Burnt During Exercise”** — structured, easy to read, and professional:

+---

+**🔬 Project Title:** *Calorie Burn Prediction Using Machine Learning*

+**📌 Description:**

-This project focuses on building a machine learning model to predict the number of calories burned during physical activity based on individual physiological and exercise-related parameters.
-The aim is to help users better understand how factors like age, gender, weight, height, heart rate, duration of exercise, and body temperature impact calorie expenditure.
+This project aims to accurately predict the number of calories burned during exercise based on personal and physiological data.
+It leverages machine learning to help users, fitness professionals, or health platforms estimate calorie expenditure using measurable inputs like:

-The dataset used was sourced from Kaggle and preprocessed using Python libraries such as Pandas and NumPy.
-Exploratory Data Analysis (EDA) was performed to uncover insights, detect outliers, and visualize key relationships using Matplotlib and Seaborn.

-The model was trained using XGBoost Regressor, known for its high performance in structured data tasks.
-Hyperparameter tuning was carried out to improve accuracy.
-Evaluation metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score were used to assess model performance.
+* Age
+* Gender
+* Height
+* Weight
+* Duration of activity
+* Heart rate
+* Body temperature

+A clean and structured dataset from Kaggle was used, followed by extensive **data preprocessing**, **exploratory data analysis (EDA)**, and **feature engineering**.
+Visualizations were created to identify trends and correlations between variables using **Matplotlib** and **Seaborn**.

+For model training, the **XGBoost Regressor** algorithm was implemented due to its robustness and efficiency for regression problems.
+The model was fine-tuned to improve accuracy and evaluated using metrics such as **R² Score**, **MAE**, and **RMSE**.

-The final solution offers accurate, personalized predictions of calorie burn, and can be applied in fitness tracking, personalized workout planning, or health-tech solutions.
+The final model provides accurate, personalized calorie predictions and can be integrated into fitness applications, wearables, or digital health platforms to enhance workout planning and performance tracking.

-Key Skills Applied:
+**✅ Skills & Concepts Applied:**

-Data Cleaning & Preprocessing
+* Data Cleaning & Visualization

-Feature Engineering

-XGBoost Model Implementation
+* Regression Modeling with XGBoost

-Model Evaluation & Tuning
+* Model Evaluation & Fine-tuning

-Data Visualization

-Real-world Application of Regression Models
+* Real-world Application of Predictive Analytics

-Tools & Technologies Used:
+**🛠️ Tools & Technologies:**
 Python, Pandas, NumPy, Seaborn, Matplotlib, XGBoost, Scikit-learn, Google Colab

+---

+Would you like this in `.docx` or `.pdf` format, or directly as a `README.md` for your GitHub repo?